lonekorean/wordpress-export-to-markdown/README.md

 Whether or not to put double quotes around the date when writing it to frontmatter.

-**Allowed values:**
+Allowed values:

-- `true` - Adds double quotes around the date.
+- `true` - Adds double quotes.
 This technically turns the date into a string value.
 - `false` - Doesn't add double quotes.

 ### Use strict SSL?